Music of Game of Thrones: List of themes

+A Knight of the Seven Kingdoms

+It was announced in October 2025, that long time Game of Thrones composer, Ramin Djawadi will not return for the prequel, A Knight of the Seven Kingdoms and that Dan Romer will take over scoring duties.

 Releases

 In every season, a soundtrack album of the music used in that season was released toward the end of the season.
 The first two were released by Varèse Sarabande, while all subsequent releases were by WaterTower Music.
 Mixtapes were also released in 2014 and 2015 before the start of the fourth and fifth season respectively and they were available as free downloads to promote the season.

 Soundtracks

 Tie-in album

 A companion album, For the Throne: Music Inspired by the HBO Series Game of Thrones, comprising songs that are inspired by the show but not featured in it.
 A single, "Power Is Power" by SZA, The Weeknd and Travis Scott, was released as the lead single from the album.
 The title of the song quotes a line spoken by Cersei.

 Mixtapes

 Tours

 A concert tour featuring the music of Game of Thrones was produced in 2017.
 The tour involved an 80-piece orchestra, a choir, and seven custom 360-degree stages.
 Instruments were specially created for the tour, such as a 12-foot Wildling horn played during the Wildling attack on the Wall section.
 A world tour was also arranged for cities in Europe and North America in 2018, with new music from season 7 added.